Seeking God First

-As wives, mothers, employees, employers, businesswomen, homemakers, etc, our focus and attention are pulled in multiple directions simultaneously.
-And I don’t know about you, but sometimes the cares of life pushes God’s kingdom and righteousness out of the #1 spot in my mind.
+As wives, mothers, employees, employers, businesswomen, homemakers, etc., our focus and attention are pulled in multiple directions simultaneously.
+And I don’t know about you, but sometimes the cares of life push God’s kingdom and righteousness out of the #1 spot in my mind.

 Oh, it’s not intentional, but it happens nonetheless.